 Q. What types of policies, rules or procedures does Western Digital maintain relative to health and safety programs?

-A. Western Digital maintains health and safety policies, procedures and instructions which address occupational safety, emergency preparedness, occupational injury or illness, industrial hygiene, physical work, machine guarding and living conditions where applicable.
-The substance of these programs is delivered to employees utilizing various formats including in-person training, web-based training, face-to-face communications, postings and bulletins.
-All programs are communicated in various languages appropriate to the employee population of each of our facilities to ensure that all employees have a clear understanding of the programs.
+A. Western Digital maintains health and safety policies, procedures and instructions that address numerous health and safety matters, including occupational safety, emergency preparedness, occupational injury or illness, industrial hygiene, physical work, machine guarding and living conditions (where applicable).
+These policies and procedures are communicated to employees in various formats (including in-person training, web-based training, communications, postings, etc.) and are available in various languages.

 Q. Do Western Digital's facilities receive periodic audits of health and safety practices in order to assess conformance with regulatory and other requirements?